 Roasted Turnips with Balsamic Vinegar and Thyme

 Turnips don’t get much respect, but these Roasted Turnips with Balsamic Vinegar and Thyme are delicious and this recipe is low-carb, Paleo, Whole 30, gluten-free, and low-glycemic!
-Use the Diet-Type Index to find more recipes like this one.
+Use Side Dishes to find more recipes like this one.

 Kale has had it’s place in the food spotlight, and now cauliflower seems to be the new trendy vegetable, but turnips don’t get much respect.
 I grew up eating raw turnips as a snack (thanks mom!) but I’d never cooked turnips until 2007.
 Then one day I thought to myself, I wonder how roasted turnips with a bit of balsamic vinegar would taste?
 And you guessed it; I loved these Roasted Turnips with Balsamic Vinegar and Thyme.

 I wasn’t sure where the idea came from (although I found Roasted Kohlrabi on A Veggie Venture, which might have inspired it.)
 I peeled some turnips, tossed them with olive oil and balsamic vinegar, and when they were nicely roasted I decided they were very good indeed.